shaunvxc/ripe/README.md

 `$ pip install ripe`

 ## Usage
+#### basic
-To uninstall the currently installed version of your package, and reinstall using your local changes, simply run (from the root-dir of your package):
+To uninstall the currently installed version of your package, and reinstall using your local changes, simply run:

+`$ ripe /path/to/local/package`

+`ripe` will automatically pass `y` to the `Proceed (y/n)` prompt for uninstalling, uninstall the package, and then reinstalls your local copy of the package using `pip install .`

+When run from the root folder of a package, the path argument can be omitted:

 `$ ripe`

-`ripe` will automatically pass `y` to the `Proceed (y/n)` prompt for uninstalling, uninstall the package, and then reinstalls your local copy of the package using `pip install .`
+When run from the root folder of your workspace, you can omit the path specifiers that pip would require for installing the local copy (i.e. `$ pip install ./packagename`):

+ `$ ripe packagename`

-***Note*** `ripe` must be run from the root of a python package (it checks for `setup.py`.
-If it is run from elsewhere, it will tell you as much before exiting.
+***Note*** `ripe` must either be run from or pointed to a `pip-installable` location (it checks for `setup.py`.
+If it is run from elsewhere, it will tell you as much before exiting)

 #### Disclaimer
 This is a little tool that uses `os.system()` to `pip uninstall` and `pip install .` the local copy of your packages onto your system (or current virtual environment).
 As such this package should **only** be used locally and properly.